Updated 06 Mar 2025

 Tommy Robinson in Telford

 He organised his first demonstration in some years with a screening outside Telford police station, which attracted roughly 1,500 people.
-Over the year he released four documentaries about the issue via his media outlet Urban Scoop.
+Over the year he released four documentaries about the issue via Urban Scoop.
 He also staged three demonstrations in the town centre, screening his films in January, May and September.
-Lennon was bitterly disappointed with the performance of the documentaries, which resulted in almost no traction beyond the confines of the far right.
-The series of demonstrations he held were also woefully attended, with the May and September events attracting just 3-400 people.
+Lennon was bitterly disappointed with the performance of the documentaries, which resulted in little traction beyond the confines of the far right.
+The demonstrations were also poorly attended, with the May and September events attracting just 3-400 people.
 This failed campaign highlighted Lennon’s decline from the days when he could attract thousands to the streets, and demonstrates the damage that his deplatforming from mainstream social media platforms had on his reach and impact.

 In April, Lennon joined the anti-Muslim For Britain party and called on his sizeable email list to join and “build a political force”.
 However, his promise to tour the country to drum up support never materialised, and the move proved controversial among sections of its membership.
 As such, Lennon remained an independent activist for the rest of the year.